-The Commission on Geo-science for Environmental Management is now comprised of seven individual working groups: Dust, Gold and Mercury, Land Subsidence and Groundwater, Climate Change Adaptation, Man Made Strata and Geopollution, Drinking Water, and Geological Hazards and Territorial Sustainability.
+The Commission on Geoscience for Environmental Management has seven individual working groups: Dust, Gold and Mercury, Land Subsidence and Groundwater, Climate Change Adaptation, Man Made Strata and Geopollution, Drinking Water, and Geological Hazards and Territorial Sustainability.

 The former Working Group on Forensic Geology became a separate IUGS Initiative in 2010.
-The working group on Communicating Environmental Geoscience closed in August 2012.
+A working group on Communicating Environmental Geoscience closed in August 2012.

 Due to a technical problem the Working Group on Drinking Water is not listed in the side bar.
 The Drinking Water page can be reached by clicking onto "Working Groups" and then following the link.